jasset75/Spark-Cassandra-Notes/docs/Examples/mock-example.md

 > - Data sources
 >   * [Mock data of People](../PyUpload/mock_data_imp.md)

-## Computing Cassandra data with Spark

-- This example retrieve data from Cassandra *keyspace* _**examples**_ and table name _**mockdata**_.
-Data are retrieved into RDD and a filter is applied.
-As a result only records with "Male" gender left and only "gender" and "first_name" columns are selected in a Pair RDD.
+This example retrieve data from Cassandra *keyspace* _**examples**_ and table name _**mockdata**_.
+Data are retrieved into RDD and filtered.
+It only selects "gender" and "first_name" columns in a Pair RDD.
+It groups by name and count taking the five most repeated male first-names.
+It does the same with female names and prints each list to standard output.

 ```scala
 val record_names = sc.cassandraTable[(String,String)]("examples","mock_data")